Aidar5/nattoeng/docs/source/book/19_ssh_telnet/telnetlib.rst

     In [5]: telnet.write(b'cisco\n')

-You can now specify what should be read untill invitation and then send the command:
+You can now specify what should be read untill prompt and then send the command:

 .. code:: python